SPoretti/Voci-App/Writerside/topics/Custom-Chip-Component.md

 ## Features

-1. **Chip Layout**:
+1. **Customizable Text**:
-    - Displays a chip with rounded corners.
+    - Displays a customizable text label passed as the `text` parameter.
-    - The chip contains either a text label, or both a text label and an icon.
+    - Text is styled using `MaterialTheme.typography.labelSmall` with overflow handling and a maximum of one line.

-2. **Icon Support**:
+2. **Optional Icon**:
-    - If provided, an icon will be displayed next to the text on the chip.
+    - Supports an optional icon displayed on the left side of the text if the `imageVector` parameter is provided.
-    - The icon is colorized using the primary color from the theme.
+    - The icon is tinted with the primary color from the current `MaterialTheme`.

 3. **Click Handling**:
-    - The chip is clickable and triggers the `onClick` callback when clicked.
+    - The chip is clickable, with the `onClick` callback triggered when the chip is tapped.

-4. **Styling**:
+4. **Custom Background Color**:
+    - The chip's background color is customizable via the `backgroundColor` parameter, defaulting to `MaterialTheme.colorScheme.surface`.

+5. **Rounded Corners**:
-    - The chip is styled with a rounded shape (`16.dp` corner radius) and a surface variant background color.
+    - The chip has rounded corners with a radius of `16.dp`, defined by the `RoundedCornerShape`.

-    - Padding is applied to both the text and the optional icon.
+6. **Modular Design**:
+    - Designed to be used as a reusable component in different screens within the app.

 ---

-**Note**: This component is highly reusable and can be styled further using the `modifier` parameter to adjust its appearance and layout.
+## Known Limitations

+- **Icon Display**: If no `imageVector` is provided, the chip will only display the text without an icon.
+- **Text Overflow**: If the text is too long, it will be truncated with ellipsis (`...`) and may not be fully visible.

 ---

+## Notes

+- **Dependencies**:
+    - No external dependencies; relies on Jetpack Compose’s `MaterialTheme` and core Compose UI elements like `Surface`, `Row`, `Text`, and `Icon`.

+- **Future Improvements**:
+    - Add support for dynamic styling options like changing font size, weight, or adding more icons.
+    - Include an optional trailing icon or action.